AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Supplementary Information

 \subsection{AAC algorithm Performance in the SHK Network}

-In the main text, we showed that the adaptive admittance controller (AAC) algorithm can effectively decrease $\Xi^{(\ell)}$ in the UK power grid, which exhibits heterogeneity in the parameters of the swing equation [Eq.~(1)].
+In the main text, we showed that the adaptive admittance controller (AAC) algorithm can effectively decrease $\Xi^{(\ell)}$ in the UK power grid, which exhibits heterogeneity in the parameters of the swing equation [Eq.~(1)] of the main text.
 Here, we analyze its performance in the SHK network, which has more homogeneous characteristics than the UK grid.
 To ensure effective performance, it is necessary to choose an appropriate $R_c$, as this parameter influences the control tendencies of the AAC algorithm.
 We find that $R_c = 10^{-5}$ produces appropriate behavior.
-As shown in Fig.~7, the AAC algorithm reduces $\Xi^{(\ell)}$ in high-impact fault scenarios while maintaining $\Xi^{(\ell)}$ in low-impact scenarios by avoiding unnecessary interventions.
+As shown in Supplementary Fig.~2, the AAC algorithm reduces $\Xi^{(\ell)}$ in high-impact fault scenarios while maintaining $\Xi^{(\ell)}$ in low-impact scenarios by avoiding unnecessary interventions.
 The AAC algorithm achieves an approximately 55\% reduction in the average frequency fluctuation in the SHK network.
 This shows that the AAC algorithm can effectively suppress $\Xi^{(\ell)}$ even in a homogeneous power grid.

-The AAC algorithm adjusts $Y_{ij}$ differently depending on the fault scenario, resulting in certain locations being frequently modified [Fig.~2].
+The AAC algorithm adjusts $Y_{ij}$ differently depending on the fault scenario, resulting in certain locations being frequently modified (Fig.~2 of the main text).
 A similar pattern is observed in the SHK network.
-Fig.~8 shows the average $\Xi$ across all fault scenarios as a function of the number of regulators $N_{\rm regulator}$ used.
+Supplementary Fig.~3 shows the average $\Xi$ across all fault scenarios as a function of the number of regulators $N_{\rm regulator}$ used.
 Unlike in the UK power grid, we omit PTDF-based measurements due to the absence of a slack bus, and $S^{(3)}$ because all $K_{ij} = 4$ in the SHK network, making $S^{(3)}$ equivalent to $S^{(2)}$ up to a constant factor.

-As shown in Fig.~8, the minimum fluctuation level can be achieved without installing regulators on all transmission lines.
+As shown in Supplementary Fig.~3, the minimum fluctuation level can be achieved without installing regulators on all transmission lines.
 In particular, $S^{(2)}$ reaches the minimum $\Xi$ with only 74 regulators out of 115 possible lines, demonstrating that strategic placement on a subset of lines is sufficient for optimal performance. $S^{(2)}$ achieves the best performance compared to $S^{(1)}$, confirming that $S^{(2)}$ is the most effective ranking metric for both the SHK network and the UK grid.